iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 ## Goal

 This tutorial will guide you as you write and deploy a voting dApp on ShimmerEVM.
 You can vote on a few options and view the results; all data will be stored on-chain.
-Please note this is meant only for learning purposes.
+Please note **this tutorial is meant for learning purposes only **.

 ## Expected Outcome